earthlab/earthlab.github.io/_posts/courses/earth-analytics-bootcamp/01-get-started-open-science/exercises/2018-07-17-get-started-04-jupyter-notebook-interface.md

 Be sure that you have completed the previous lessons on <a href="{{ site.url }}/courses/earth-analytics-bootcamp/get-started-with-open-science/intro-shell/" target = "_blank">Intro to Shell</a> and <a href="{{ site.url }}/courses/earth-analytics-bootcamp/get-started-with-open-science/get-files-from-github/" target = "_blank">Get Files from Github.com.</a>

-The code below is available in the **ea-bootcamp-day-1** repository that you cloned to `earth-analytics-bootcamp` under your home directory.
+This notebook is available in the **ea-bootcamp-day-1** repository that you cloned to `earth-analytics-bootcamp` under your home directory.

  </div>